ucb-bar/chipyard/README.md

       extends ExampleTopModule(l) with HasPeripheryPWMModuleImp

 Just as we need separate traits for LazyModule and module implementation, we need two classes to build the system.
-The ExampleTop classes from the example package already have the basic peripherals included for us, so we will just extend those.
+The ExampleTop classes already have the basic peripherals included for us, so we will just extend those.

 The ExampleTop class includes the pre-elaboration code and also a lazy val to produce the module implementation (hence LazyModule).
 The ExampleTopModule class is the actual RTL that gets synthesized.

-Now we have the RTL for the chip, but we need a test harness to simulate it.

-    class TestHarness(q: Parameters) extends example.TestHarness()(q) {
-      override def buildTop(p: Parameters) =
-        LazyModule(new ExampleTopWithPWM(p))
-    }

-We just extend the TestHarness from the example package, which already has the extra RTL to simulate the memory system and tethered serial port.
-It provides us the hook function `buildTop` which we can override to build our ExampleTopWithPWM instead of the regular ExampleTop.

-We also need to create a Generator object, which gets called as the entry point for elaboration.

-    object Generator extends GeneratorApp {
-      generateFirrtl
-    }

-Finally, we need to add a configuration class in src/main/scala/pwm/Configs.scala.
+Finally, we need to add a configuration class in src/main/scala/example/Configs.scala that tells the TestHarness to instantiate ExampleTopWithPWM instead of the default ExampleTop.

-This defines all the settings in the Parameters object.
-We aren't adding any new parameters, so we can just extend the default configuration.
+    class WithPWM extends Config((site, here, up) => {
+      case BuildTop => (p: Parameters) =>
+        Module(LazyModule(new ExampleTopWithPWM()(p)).module)
+    })

-    class PWMTLConfig extends Config(new example.DefaultExampleConfig)
+    class PWMConfig extends Config(new WithPWM ++ new BaseExampleConfig)

 Now we can test that the PWM is working.
 The test program is in tests/pwm.c